Skip to main content

 Procrastination?
 Challenge your Irrational Thoughts

-Procrastination is putting off things for another day or doing things that are not productive as an excuse for not doing what is essential.
+Procrastination is putting off tasks for another day or doing unproductive things as an excuse for not doing what is essential.
 While some procrastinate in certain situations, it becomes a habit for others.
 They leave dishes in the sink, don’t respond to e-mails, don’t pay bills, put off completing paperwork, finish assignments just before the deadline, or ask for extensions.
 In the latter group, procrastination becomes a form of avoidance.
 Psychologists consider avoidance as a maladaptive coping style that relieves one from the mental and/or physical effort of doing a task, reinforcing this behavior.
 Procrastination can be driven by irrational thought patterns, and sometimes, these are associated with depression and anxiety.
 The common irrational thoughts that foster procrastination include:

 • “Nothing works.”